Shifter – Chapter 1 | Departure

 “I don't know if you'll come back.
 And we already lost Dad.
 What if I lose you, too?”

 I purse my lips and look away.
 I want to say, “You'll never lose me, Patrick!
 I'll always be here for you!”
 But I also know that's a promise I can't keep.
 So, I take a deep breath and reassure him.
 “I know you're worried.
 It's understandable given the circumstances.
 But remember—the Secret Service has layers of security surrounding my team.
-I'll be the most guarded group in the United States government.
+I'll be with the most guarded group in the United States government.
 I'll be on the most secure plane in the world.
 And in China, I'll have the protection of, not one, but two heavily-militarized nations.”
 I pause.
 “I understand your fear, Patrick.
 It's okay to be afraid.
 But please understand that a lot will need to go wrong for anything to happen to me.”

 Patrick nods, but his body language suggests he's still not entirely convinced.
 I try to reassure him further.
 “I miss Dad, too.
 I miss the way he would always race you to the car, or how he would always put on a one-man Rudolph play for us at Christmas,” I can't help but chuckle.
 “But do you ever feel him with you?
 His presence?
 His love?”